earthly/website/blog/_posts/2024-02-06-readability.md

 Myself, I think expert readablity is more important.
 In the future I hope we are building up more higher level concepts that allow us to write better code.

+It's crucial, however, to acknowledge the balance that must be struck.
+Complex features can make the initial learning curve steeper for beginners.
+Higher-order functions, pattern matching, and other sophisticated constructs are additional layers to learn, which can be daunting for those new to programming or a particular language.

-Expert readabiity matters.
-There is a always a need for simple languages but we should be optimizing for experienced users being able to understand code quickly because it precicley communicates it's intent and to do that we need to be able to have building blocks larger than ifs and for loops.
+But expert readabiity matters.
+There will always be a need for simple languages but we should be optimizing for experienced users being able to understand code quickly because it precicley communicates it's intent and to do that we need to be able to have building blocks larger than ifs and for loops.